deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 ![](charts/charts_8_0.png)

-> 🔼 The chart compares the performance of various text chunking methods (rule-based, similarity-based, and two Meta-Chunking approaches) on a single-hop query task from the CRUD QA dataset, measured by BLEU scores, ROUGE-L, and BERTScore.
+> 🔼 The chart compares the performance of different text chunking methods (rule-based, similarity-based, and two versions of Meta-Chunking) across various metrics (BLEU-1, BLEU-2, BLEU-3, BLEU-4, BLEU-Avg, ROUGE-L, BERTScore) for single-hop queries in the CRUD QA dataset.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Performance of different methods on single-hop query in the CRUD QA dataset. ppl represents direct PPL Chunking, with a threshold of 0.5. comb. indicates PPL Chunking with dynamic combination, with a threshold of 0 when performing PPL Chunking.
 Precise chunk length results and performance of remaining multi-hop scenarios are included in Appendix A.3.